Unheilig: Große Freiheit and Lichter der Stadt (2009–2013)

+In January 2010, Unheilig released the single "Geboren um zu leben" was released, preceding the album Große Freiheit, which came out the following month and saw the band touring in support.
+A second single, "Für immer", came out in May and was followed by "Unter deiner Flagge" in September 2010.

-On 1 October, the band performed the song "Unter deiner Flagge" at the Bundesvision Song Contest held at Max-Schmeling-Halle.
-As a result, they won the contest, beating other acts like Silly, Ich + Ich and Blumentopf among others.
+In October, the band performed the song "Unter deiner Flagge" at the Bundesvision Song Contest, going on to win that year.
+In November, they issued the fourth single from Große Freiheit, "Winterland".

-"Winterland" was released on 19 November 2010 as a fourth single from Große Freiheit, as it was also a part of the "Große Freiheit (Winter Edition)" as a separate CD containing remixes.
-The single would then become Unheilig's third top ten single in Germany, peaking at No. 4.

-On 25 March 2011, Unheilig was nominated for five ECHO Awards (Best Video National for Geboren um zu leben, ECHO Radio, Most Successful Production Team, Best National Rock/Alternative Group and Album of the Year for Große Freiheit), eventually winning three.
+In March 2011, Unheilig was nominated for five ECHO Awards (Best National Video for "Geboren um zu leben", ECHO Radio, Most Successful Production Team, Best National Rock/Alternative Group, and Album of the Year for Große Freiheit), eventually winning three.

-On 16 February 2011, Unheilig announced they were writing new material for their eighth album, Lichter der Stadt (City Lights), which was revealed to be a concept album.
-The first single from Lichter der Stadt, "So wie du warst", was released on 24 February 2012 while the album itself was released 16 March 2012.
-The second single "Lichter der Stadt" was released on 30 March 2012.
+In February, the band announced they were writing material for their eighth album, Lichter der Stadt.
+The first single, "So wie du warst", was released one year later, while the album itself came out in March 2012.
+The second single, also titled "Lichter der Stadt", came out the same month, followed by "Wie wir waren" in August.

-The third single "Wie wir waren" was released on 31 August 2012.
-Unheilig will be releasing "Lichter Der Stadt: Winter Edition" on 23 November 2012.
-This new edition will feature the newly released song "Stark".

-On 18 January 2013, Unheilig released a 7-CD audiobiography titled Als Musik meine Sprache wurde.
-The CD comes with six CDs full of Der Graf's musical journey from his earlier beginnings all the way up to his success with Große Freiheit and Lichter der Stadt.
+In January 2013, Unheilig released a seven-CD box set titled Als Musik meine Sprache wurde.
+It consists of six discs narrating Der Graf's musical journey together with one disc of early tracks from his career.

-The seventh CD is complete with 13 songs from his beginning days including Human Nations.